VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 A full description of proposed changes is within [Appendix 1.7: Proposed Parcel Layers and VT GIS Data Standard Schema, per Updated Parcel Definition](#a17-proposed-parcel-layers-and-vt-gis-data-standard-schema-per-updated-parcel-definition).

-# Recommendation 2: Reward Digital Parcel Submittal to SoV via Per Parcel Payment
+# Recommendation 2: Reward Digital Parcel Submittal to State of Vermont via Per Parcel Payment
 ## 2.1 Summary

 - Institute a per parcel payment to municipalities to aid costs associated with parcel data maintenance